-Requirements
+Requirements:

-- PUBHLTH 200: Health and Society: Introduction to Public Health [4 credits] - Public Health Sciences elective [minimum of 3 credits] - Community and Global Public Health elective
+- PUBHLTH 200: Health and Society: Introduction to Public Health (4 credits) - Public Health Sciences elective (minimum of 3 credits) - Community and Global Public Health elective (minimum of 3 credits)

-[minimum of 3 credits]

 Students will be able to petition to the Director of Undergraduate Education for consideration in counting courses not on the approved lists for inclusion in B and C above if they believe that these courses offer an opportunity to pair their disciplinary mindset with the learning outcomes of the program.
-Courses must be 300-level or above for consideration.
+At least one of the courses must be 300-level or above for consideration. \\\Starting in Fall 2018: Students who declare their intent to participate in FPHSS must complete 7 of the 10 credits by taking School of Public Health classes (PUBHLTH, NUTR, or EPID).
+Three (3) credits can be taken outside the School of Public Health, as listed in the Approved Course List.